The goal is simple: Drive action to reach 50,001 global certifications to ISO 50001 by 2020.

 have joined the Energy Management Campaign

-The following fifteen CEM member governments have made commitments to the Campaign: Argentina, Canada, Chile, China, Denmark, the European Commission, Finland, Germany, Indonesia, Italy, Japan, Mexico, Republic of Korea, the United Arab Emirates and the United States.
+The following fourteen CEM member governments have made commitments to the Campaign: Argentina, Canada, Chile, China, Denmark, the European Commission, Germany, Indonesia, Italy, Japan, Mexico, Republic of Korea, the United Arab Emirates and the United States.
 In addition, the City of Daugavpils, Latvia has committed to the Campaign.

 This government support is amplified by commitments from eight private sector leaders—Arabian Cement Company, Avant Garde, Cummins, Google, LG Chem (Ochang Plant), Pacific Gas and Electric, Schneider Electric, and Samsung Electronics—and four key stakeholders—ClimateWorks, the Climate Group, Carbon Trust, and the United Nations Industrial Development Organization (UNIDO).